-There are four HDMI inputs, two of which are rated at 2.1 specification and compatible with 4K/120Hz – which means they’re happy to handle anything the next-gen Xbox Series X or PS5 can throw at them.
-They’re joined by three USB 2.0 inputs, a CI card slot, aerial posts for the on-board satellite and terrestrial TV tuners, and an Ethernet socket.
+There are four HDMI inputs, two of which are rated at 2.1 specification and compatible with 4K@120Hz – which means they’re happy to handle anything the Xbox Series X or PS5 can throw at them.
+They’re joined by 3x USB 2.0 inputs, a CI card slot, aerial posts for the on-board satellite and terrestrial TV tuners, and an Ethernet socket.
 Outputs run to a digital optical and an analogue 3.5mm socket (which is at line-level and thus can be used with headphones).

 This is where LG demonstrates just how serious it is about LED TVs this time round.
 The LG NANO 90 absolutely piles in the features and, as a consequence, moves smoothly from “mildly interesting” to “genuinely intriguing”.

 The 65NANO906 uses LG’s NanoCell technology in a drive to deliver the most convincing images possible.
-It uses nano-particles that are designed to strip unwelcome colour frequencies from the picture information.
-In theory, at least, this should make colours purer and more convincing.
-And the 3820 x 2160 array of pixels are lit by LEDs arranged in a full-array configuration and divided into 32 individually operable dimming zones.
-“32” is far from an impressive number in this context – but, as we all know, it isn’t how many individual dimming zones you have but what you do with them.
+It uses nano-particles designed to strip unwelcome colour frequencies from the picture information.
+In theory, this should make colours purer and more convincing.
+And the pixels are lit by LEDs arranged in a full-array configuration, divided into 32 individually operable dimming zones.
+“32” is far from an impressive number in this context – but, it isn’t how many individual dimming zones you have but what you do with them.

 Of course, having backlit the pixels and then purified the colours they produce, the LG offers quite an extensive adjustment of the various elements of picture performance.
-There are some preset viewing modes (vivid, sports, standard and so on) as well as the ability to customise the 65NANO906’s images at a “contrast” or “colour temperature” level, for example.
-Each preset has its pros and cons, and each element of micro-adjustment can play a part in the resulting image – but the most interesting of all the modes, for no other reason than that it was the talk of CES 2020, is Filmmaker mode.
+There are some preset viewing modes (Vivid, Sports, Standard and so on) as well as the ability to customise the 65NANO906’s images at a “contrast” or “colour temperature” level, for example.
+Each preset has its pros and cons, and each element of micro-adjustment can play a part in the resulting image – but the most interesting of all the modes is Filmmaker Mode.

-In theory, Filmmaker mode defeats every single one of the TV’s clever picture-processing algorithms, instead seeking to deliver an image that’s as close to the original intention of the filmmaker as possible.
-In practice, it doesn’t quite work like that, as we shall see.
+In theory, Filmmaker Mode defeats every single one of the TV’s clever picture-processing algorithms, instead seeking to deliver an image that’s as close to the original intention of the filmmaker as possible.
+In practice, it doesn’t quite work like that.

 To be fair, the appearance of Dolby Vision IQ is almost as diverting.
 The LG features HLG, HDR10 and Dolby Vision HDR modes – and Dolby Vision IQ, which uses the light sensor built into the LG NANO 90 to make on-the-fly adjustments to picture quality.